emmy-20 (1) copy.jpg

 As an actor, Emmy has appeared in a variety of roles across multiple mediums (stage, film, and new media).
 From Classical (Chekhov, Seneca, Wilde) to Contemporary, Emmy’s versatility as an actress comes from years of rigorous training and a deep love of and sensitivity to the text.

 Emmy also produced, hosted, and performed in the monthly show A Great Week for Women with her all-female comedy-writing group.
 She holds a B.M. in Music Theatre from Oklahoma City University and is certified in the Meisner Technique.
-Emmy is a member of the Dramatists Guild.
+She is currently pursuing her MFA in Playwriting at the University of Nebraska-Omaha.

 Emmy Potter possesses a sonorous, colorful, and strong vocal instrument that is well-enough schooled and easily-enough produced to withstand the rigors of Seneca’s demands while conveying the nuances of the tragedy with consistency and apparent ease.
 A standout.